 Stone Mountain Meats Branding

 Stone Mountain Meats was a new business in the in-demand meat processing industry.
-Part of my job with every client is learning about their industry, and while I have worked in dozens of industries, I knew next to nothing about meat processing when I started this project.
+Part of my job with every client is learning about their industry, and while I have worked in dozens of industries, meat production was a new one for me!

 While they did an outstanding job of informing me of their business phases, process, and long-term goals, I made it my job before and after our strategy interviews to do tons of research on the industry as a whole.